 Any given moment, countless people are listening to electronic music.
-It’s hard to believe that a mere ten years ago techno was considered an underground movement.
+It’s hard to believe that at its start, techno was considered an underground movement.

-In the early eighties a trio of pioneers in Detroit began merging the sounds of synthpop and Italo-disco with funk.
-Juan Atkins, Derrick May, and Kevin Saunderson were high school friends who went to dance parties where the music ranged from Kraftwerk to Parliament.
-They listened to an influential radio DJ, The Electrifying Mojo, who played European imports alongside Prince and the B-52’s.
-In 1981 Atkins and Richard Davies, aka 3070, started releasing records as Cybotron.
+In the early eighties, a trio of pioneers in Detroit merged the sounds of synthpop and Italo-disco with funk.
+High school friends Juan Atkins, Derrick May, and Kevin Saunderson danced and spun at parties where the music ranged from Kraftwerk to Parliament.
+They listened as influential radio DJ The Electrifying Mojo played European imports alongside Prince and the B-52’s.
+In 1981 Atkins and Richard Davies, aka 3070, began releasing records as Cybotron.
 Techno was born.

 Around the same time, the infant hip-hop community picked up elements of Kraftwerk’s music, thanks to DJs like Afrika Bambaataa and Grandmaster Flash, and created electro.
 Electro relied heavily on synthesized beats and computery vocoder voices.
 In 1982, Afrika Bambaataa took the melody from Kraftwerk’s “Trans-Europe Express,” combined it with the distinctive beat from Kraftwerk’s “Numbers,” and composed the anthem “Planet Rock.”
 Electro spawned the idea of the funky computer.
 MCs rapped over its beats, and breakdancers formed a new culture in the cities where electro reigned.

-In Chicago and New York, house music was taking a similar path.
-Larry Levan, Frankie Knuckles, Ron Hardy, and other DJs were spinning synthesizer-driven dance music and creating their own edits and mixes.
+In Chicago and New York, house music took a similar path.
+Larry Levan, Frankie Knuckles, Ron Hardy, and other DJs spun synthesizer-driven dance music, creating their own edits and mixes.
 Before long, Chicago radio caught on with the Hot Mix 5 on WBMX, and locals began creating their own tracks to play.

 Techno, electro, and house were made possible by new, inexpensive technology.
-The Roland TR-808, a programmable drum machine released in late 1980, formed the distinctive sound for the entire electro genre and was used in countless early techno and house tracks.
-1981’s Roland TB-303 mini-keyboard was used to create squelchy basslines once people discovered the weird sounds that emerged from a little knob twiddling.
+The Roland TR-808, a programmable drum machine released in late 1980, formed the distinctive sound for the entire electro genre.
+Producers used Roland drum machines to record countless early techno and house tracks.
+Phuture used the Roland TB-303 mini-keyboard to create squelchy basslines once they discovered the weird sounds that emerged from a little knob twiddling, creating acid house.
 Samplers and sequencers also became commonplace.

 In the late eighties and early nineties, something odd happened.
 Techno and house, which had failed to gain mainstream success in the United States, became a huge phenomenon in Europe—especially in Great Britain.
 In fact, the term techno was popularized by Virgin Records’ seminal UK compilation Techno!
 The New Dance Sound Of Detroit.

-Where is electronic music headed?
-It’s difficult to say.
-The Internet transformed the music industry just as genres began to get increasingly specialized.
 Techno is a soundtrack for the wired world.
-Some of its original creators are approaching their forties, but many of its current listeners are in their twenties and early thirties—people who grew up with computers.
+While its original creators were on the cutting edge of technology, many of its current listeners grew up with computers.
 Techno reminds us that humans control the machines, and electronics can be used to express funk and soul.